 Download the 2017 VACI Report for Russia here.

-The Russian diet contains a relatively high proportion of animal products, with around 51% of the average person’s diet being made up of land-based animal protein (compared with a global average of 35.2%).
-This equates to each person consuming around 48.6g of land-based animal protein per day (compared with a global average of 26.7g).
-A 2014 survey found about 3% of Russians were vegetarian.
+The Russian diet contains a relatively high proportion of animal products, with around 52% of the average person’s diet consisting of land-based animal protein compared with a global average of 35.2%.
+Each person consumes around 49.2g of land-based animal protein per day versus a global average of 27.2g.
+Only 1% of Russians are vegetarian.